wessport/Geoalchemist/content/post/five_normal_forms.md

 <!--Table4-->
 {{< image classes="fancybox center fig-100" src="https://res.cloudinary.com/wessport/image/upload/v1517092035/Table4_sr10pg.png" thumbnail="https://res.cloudinary.com/wessport/image/upload/v1517092035/Table4_sr10pg.png" title="Table 4">}}

-If your table doesn't have a composite key, then technically it's already in 2NF by default as long as it's already in 1NF.
-You can't have a partial dependency if the primary key doesn't have multiple parts.

 {{< pullquote left >}}
 If your table doesn't have a composite key, then technically it's already in 2NF by default as long as it's already in 1NF.
 You can't have a partial dependency if the primary key doesn't have multiple parts.
 {{< /pullquote >}}

 ---

 ## 3rd Normal Form ##